sunzhuoshi/VRDemoHelper/README.md

 ## Features
 1. Maximize VR game window for demonstration, both win32(not supported now) and x64 games
-2. Hide Steam VR popup window automatically(to be tested)
+2. Hide Steam VR popup window automatically(to be fully tested)
 TODO: use overlap window or notification rather than popup window to show the notification?
+3. Configurable
+4. Minimize performance loss
+5. Show FPS overlay
+low priority, for steam already supports it
+UPDATE: it failed to work with Arizona Sunshine, check the cause later.
-3. Show warning overlap when steam menu is toogled(you can't tell by game screen)
+6. Show warning overlap when steam menu is toogled(you can't easily tell by game screen)
-TODO: make sure no simple solution exists already
-4. Show FPS overlay(low priority, for steam already supports it)
-5. Configurable
-6. Minimize performance loss
+The issue can be easily solved by turning on Steam Arcade mode, system menu will be blocked.
 ### TODO
+1. add pause hotkey and start notification, localization for existing strings
-1. add default implementation and create one if log4cplus.prop or rule_config.ini doesn't exist
+2. add default implementation and create one if log4cplus.prop or rule_config.ini doesn't exist
-2. hook D3D to show FPS like fraps
+3. hook D3D to show FPS like fraps
-3. support win32 games and applications
+4. support win32 games and applications

 ## Options
 ### -t